This country-specific Q&A provides an overview of Private Client laws and regulations applicable in British Virgin Islands.

 What important legislative changes do you anticipate so far as they affect your advice to private clients?

 Recent legislative developments have been dominated by the international policy landscape focussed largely on transparency and regulation, such as the disclosure of beneficial ownership information and automatic exchange of information regimes.
+The jurisdiction has enacted legislation, due to come into effect on 1 January 2023, providing for the names of directors of BVI companies to become publicly accessible.

 While there are no legislative proposals currently under consultation, several areas are long overdue reform.